Harvard Law School, J.D.

 Texas A&M University, Bachelor of Business Administration

-Chris Gober represents more than 100 active clients—including U.S. senators, congressmen, and multibillion-dollar companies—in litigation, federal investigations, and political compliance matters.
+Chris Gober represents more than 100 active clients—including U.S. Senators, Representatives, and multibillion-dollar companies—in litigation, federal investigations, and political compliance matters.
 In 2013, Chris was named “U.S. Government Lawyer of the Year” by the international publication Lawyer Monthly, and he was featured in Texas Lawyer’s “Legal Leaders on the Rise” edition spotlighting 25 up-and-comers in the Texas legal community.
-He was named a Texas Rising Star in Super Lawyers and Texas Monthly magazines as one of the state’s top young attorneys in 2012 and 2013, and he was one of two attorneys in the country selected by Aristotle Inc. to the 2011 Republican Dream for his work on behalf of Republican political clients.
+He has been named to the The National Trial Lawyers Top 40 Under 40 list, was recognized as a Texas Rising Star in Super Lawyers and Texas Monthly magazines as one of the state’s top young attorneys in 2012, 2013, and 2014, and was one of two attorneys in the country selected by Aristotle Inc. to the 2011 Republican Dream for his work on behalf of Republican political clients.

 Prior to co-founding Gober Hilgers PLLC, Chris worked for a leading international law firm and served as head of the firm’s Political Law section.
 His practice included white collar defense representing both political and non-political clients.
 Chris previously served as General Counsel to the National Republican Senatorial Committee (NRSC) and provided counsel to Republican U.S. Senators and was responsible for all legal operations of the committee.
 He also worked as Deputy Counsel to the Republican National Committee (RNC) and as Counsel in the Office of Legal Policy at the U.S. Department of Justice, where he focused on national security issues and the confirmations of Chief Justice John Roberts and Justice Samuel Alito to the U.S. Supreme Court.

 In addition to his legal experience, Chris served as a political operative for President George W. Bush’s 2000 and 2004 presidential campaigns and as general consultant to a member of the U.S. House of Representatives during the 2012 election cycle.
 He has been a featured speaker for political and civic organizations, and he has provided commentary for talk radio and various television stations and newspapers across the country.